 Access to Primary Sources and Secondary Literature / Language Skills

 Four main characters will be in-depth (each personality on circa 30-40 pages) analyzed and portrayed, accompanied by a very brief reference to biographies of further noteworthy women, who possess a high degree of similarity to the protagonists and politically acted at the same time.
-The idea is to keep always the big picture in mind, in order to gain a better understanding of the sociohistorical context in which they acted.
-The challenge lies in performing a biographical research via which a deeply understanding of how the particular factor of power permeated human relations within the frame of post war, resp. cold war history can be gained.
-As each main character represent a different country, the following female biographies will be approached both in a national and transnational perspective.
-The historiography considers a succession of events − most of them nearly unknown even under some historians − progressing from 1946 up to 1954 in USA, USSR and Germany as well as in Southeastern Europe (Greece and Romania).
+The idea is to always keep the big picture in mind, in order to gain a better understanding of the sociohistorical context in which they acted.
+The challenge lies in performing biographical research via which a deeper understanding of how the particular factor of power permeated human relations within the frame of post-war, resp. cold war history can be gained.
+As each main character represent a different country, the following female biographies will be approached both from a national and transnational perspective.
+The historiography considers a succession of events − most of them nearly unknown even under some historians − progressing from 1946 up to 1954 in the USA, USSR, and Germany as well as in Southeastern Europe (Greece and Romania).

 The Sociohistorical Research Question

-The present dissertation constitutes a Prosopographical Research, a Study of Collective Biography.
+The present dissertation constitutes a Study of Women's Group Biography.
 The thesis analyzes − through a sociohistorical lens − power relations between four mid-century female political activists to the state and the ruling political system, to their own party, and to the society by always considering the reciprocal impact.
-Precisely, following bunch of questions delineates the research problem:
+Precisely, the following bunch of questions delineates the research problem: